 Some home repair projects will require you to lift a house.
-For example, in order to get access to the foundation.
-Lifting a house is a challenging job that requires precise skill, measurements, manpower, and equipment.
-There is not much room for error when you begin to lift a house so precision is critical.
+For example, you'll have to lift your house in order to get access to the foundation.
+This is a challenging job that requires precise skill, measurements, manpower, and equipment.
+There is not much room for error, so precision is critical.

 Why Lift a House?

 While there are several reasons you may need to lift a house, the main reasons are usually to dig a foundation or fix a crumbling foundation.
 Some homes were built on a slab with just a crawlspace.

 Now that people are looking to expand their living space, one option is to build a finished basement.
 For homes that do not have a basement, this means the house must be lifted in order to dig and pour the foundations walls.

 How to Lift a House

 Lifting a house is not a task that should be entered into lightly.
 There are several things that can go wrong.